 Budget

 Tip: if you want to keep costs down there are many online shops and classified sites that sell high quality new and used golf clubs.
-Some of our favorites are: eBay and Callaway Golf Preowned.
-For some clubs, Amazon can be an option but beware of buying new clubs direct from foreign suppliers.
+Two of our favorites are eBay and Callaway Golf Preowned.
+The Global Golf shop on eBay is trusted source for quality used clubs as use them frequently.

 There are also many very good "prior season" iron sets that sell at heavily discounted prices compared to current year models.
-We recommend that you only buy new iron sets from a reputable shop such the dealer itself (e.g. Callaway) or from a reputable shop such as Worldwide Golf Shops and PGA Superstore.
+We recommend that you only buy new iron sets from a reputable shop such the dealer itself (e.g. Callaway or TaylorMade) or from a reputable shop such as PGA Superstore or CarlsGolfland.

 Size and strength